Skip to content

 Definition

-Chatter Mobile was the standalone iOS and Android app Salesforce provided to give users access to their Chatter feed, posts, files, and notifications on a phone or tablet.
-It launched in 2010 alongside the original Chatter rollout and ran as a separate app from the broader Salesforce Mobile App (then called Salesforce1, later renamed Salesforce Mobile).
-Chatter Mobile let users post to feeds, like and comment, access groups, and view records from a stripped-down mobile UI optimised for Chatter consumption rather than full CRM work.
+Chatter Mobile was the standalone iOS and Android app Salesforce shipped to put a user's Chatter feed, posts, files, and notifications on a phone or tablet.
+It launched in 2010 alongside the first Chatter release and ran as its own app, separate from the early Salesforce mobile CRM apps.
+The point was lightweight collaboration: read your feed, post an update, like and comment, join group conversations, and check notifications without opening a desktop browser.

 § 02